romantolkachyov/flask-webpack-resolver/README.md

 Plugin will find flask app from string passed as a first plugin argument.
 String must contain python module name and object name separated by `:`.
 For example, `app:app` will produce `from app import app` import.

-You also can specify any factory function for your wich will be called with no arguments and result will be used as app instance.
+You also can specify any factory function wich will be called with no arguments and result will be used as app instance.
+See example project for `init_app` case.

 # Usage